Gisele Bundchen Had The Best Reaction In Husband Tom Brady’s Super Bowl Victory

 Gisele Bundchen, Tom Brady’s wife, had the most epic celebration during the New England Patriots’ stunning Super Bowl win, which saw perhaps the best comeback in NFL history, the NY Post reports.

 The media were on hand to capture the moment Gisele lost it, as multiple clips of her ecstatic celebration were uploaded on Twitter and Facebook during and after the big game.
 In some of the videos, Bundchen, with a look of glee written all over her face, is seen whipping her head wildly from side to side.
-Holding her phone at arm’s length, she is seen capturing presumably a video of herself, which could only mean that the clip can be seen up close on her Snapchat account any time soon.
+Holding her phone at arm’s length, she is seen capturing presumably a video of herself, which could only mean that the clip may be seen on her Snapchat account sometime soon.

 Gisele, pumped. pic.twitter.com/m9ZckwVwRq